 Classic, naturally reared, sirloin has an incredibly robust flavour.

 Traditionally aged, for added tenderness.
-This well marbled beef is sure to impress your family.
+This tender cut of well marbled beef is guaranteed to impress your guests.

 Delivered on a cling wrapped tray, each steak protected with butchers paper.